Sunday Eucharist/

 Episcopal Worship

-The principal service is the Holy Eucharist (Holy Communion).
+The principal service is the Holy Eucharist (Holy Communion) or Morning Prayer.
 Our 10 a.m. services are celebrated with organ accompaniment.
 Our services are about an hour long.

-Episcopal Church services are congregational, and in the pews you will find the Book of Common Prayer and the Hymnal.
+Episcopal Church services involve the congregation, and in the pews you will find the Book of Common Prayer and the Hymnal that will allow you to pray or sing along if you wish.

 We to stand to sing.
 We sit during readings from the Old Testament and New Testament, the sermon, and the choir anthems.
 We sit or kneel for prayer to show our gratefulness to God for accepting us as children or as an act of humility before God.
 Do what feels comfortable for you.
 Some will bow to the altar upon entering and leaving the church as an act of reverence for Christ.
 Again, you should do whatever feels most comfortable to you.